verified-software-lab/sc4drf/README.md

 used: CIVL and LLOV.
 The artifacts for CIVL are in the civl directory, and those for LLOV are in llov.

 **civl:** there are 88 programs from the DataRaceBench suite.
 All have filenames beginning with `DRB`.
 As described in the paper, 68 of these 88 have been manually edited by us.
 (The original unedited versions can be found in the llov directory.)
 There are in addition 20 programs which we wrote ourselves.

-All 108 experiments should run by typing `make all` inside the `sc4drf/experiments/civl/dataracebench` and `sc4drf/experiments/civl/others` folders.
-The DRB files with `yes` in the filename have a datarace; those with `no` in the filename do not have a datarace.
-For the 20 additional files, `norace` in the filename indicates there is no race, and `race` indicates there is a race.
+All 108 experiments should run by typing `make` inside the `sc4drf/experiments/civl/micro-benchmarks` and `sc4drf/experiments/civl/extra` folders.
+Files with `yes` in the filename have a datarace; those with `no` in the filename do not have a datarace.
 The paper reports that CIVL gets the correct result (race or no race) on all tests except DRB139, DRB014, and DRB015.
-The output from our own run can be found in subdirectory `out`.
+Additional information can be found in the README files in the results_m1mac directories.
+The detailed CIVL output (file civl_out.txt) also reports total runtime for each test.

 **llov:** there are 88 programs from the DataRaceBench suite (unedited) and the 20 additional programs.
 All 108 experiments should run by